How to Make a Satin Stitch

 Satin stitches are one of the most important stitches in a stitcher's repertoire.
 This stitch is a filler which means it's used to completely cover a section of fabric.
 There is a number of variants of the satin stitch, but the satin stitch alone is probably the easiest and most common filler stitch.

 So what is a satin stitch?
-All this stitch really is a variant of the running stitch meant to cover a lot of territory.
+All this stitch really is a variant of the running stitch that is meant to fill in space (sort of like "coloring it in".)
 Sometimes called Damask stitches, these are really just a series of flat stitches.
 There are some tricks to satin stitches, though, so it's important to learn some of these in order to make some fab looking embroidered handicrafts.

 Making Your First Satin Stitches

 Before making satin stitches you will need to know how to make a running stitch.
 If you don't know how to make a running stitch and would like to learn, check out my guide on how to embroider.
 (It explains a bit about embroidery and teaches some techniques using the running stitch.)

 Step 1: If you're already well-versed in making running stitches, you'll want to start off your first row of satin stitches by making a running stitch by going from left to right (figure 1.)

 Step 2: Push your needle up just above where you started your first stitch and close this new stitch by pushing your needle down where you ended your last stitch (figure 1.)
 By now you'll probably notice that all you're doing is making running stitches one above the other, this is pretty much all satin stitches are about.
 Congratulations!
 You're making satin stitches!